Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **bringToFront function** - In order to put the city markers on top of polygon layer to make them selectable.

+* **Information Modal** - A popup modal providing the user with information of how to use the page.

-* **Attribution** - In the bottom right corner user can see the attribution from map providers and other integrated systems used.
+* **Attribution Modal** - A popup modal where user can see the attribution for the website..
-*
-* **Start Modal popup** - A presentation popup of the page that shows when page is loaded.

 #### Features Left to Implement